esciencecenter-digital-skills/2023-05-08-ds-geospatial-python/files/Collaborative_Document_Day1.md

 1. Open the link in your web browser.
 Which (sub-)catalogs are available?
 2. Open the "Sentinel-2 Level 2A" collection, and select one item from the list.
 Each item corresponds to a satellite "scene", i.e. a portion of the footage recorded by the satellite at a given time.
 Have a look at the metadata fields and the list of assets.
 What kind of data do the assets represent?

-Agnes: Q1 subcatalogs of aerial, satellite and radar raster data - DEM, DSM but also spectral & multispectral imagery Q2 the bifferent bands and collected information of the Satellite
+ Q1 subcatalogs of aerial, satellite and radar raster data - DEM, DSM but also spectral & multispectral imagery Q2 the bifferent bands and collected information of the Satellite

-Q Maaike : it is not clear to me what the data represents, you have to click a dataset to see what it is?
+Q : it is not clear to me what the data represents, you have to click a dataset to see what it is?

-Q Qianqian: do all the assets belong to one image (multibands in the same image at the same time)?
+Q : do all the assets belong to one image (multibands in the same image at the same time)?
     - What do you mean when you say "image"?
     - when I download image from a website, e.g. Landsat, when I choose time and area, there is one image, but includes multibands.
     - The image you see is made from three bands, rendered as red green and blue, but there are many more bands.